Becoming a Nurse Practitioner vs. a Doctor: What Are the Differences?

 How to Choose Between Becoming a Nurse Practitioner vs. a Doctor

-Overall, in determining which path makes the most sense, these areas highlight some crucial differences.
-While NPs are in school longer and have less debt, M.D.s typically have higher salaries.
+In choosing which path makes the most sense, these areas highlight some crucial differences.
+While NPs have less debt and spend less time in school, doctors typically have higher salaries.
 Therefore, it is best to determine what matters more — time or money.

 Frequently Asked Questions About Becoming a Nurse Practitioner or Doctor